LambdaTest/documentation/docs/espresso-supported-capabilities.md

 This document provide details about the features and capabilities supported for Espresso Framework on LambdaTest.

+> The capabilities listed in this document are also supported for [Virtual Devices](/support/docs/app-automation-on-emulators-simulators/)

 | Capability Name | Data Type | Description |
 |------|-----------|-------------|
 | app | String | Enter the app id generated while uploading the app to the platform.
 Example:`lt://APP123456789123456789` |